 - Broadcast announcers and editors of news articles

 - Domestic service workers who reside in the employer’s home

 What are the Partial Exemptions From Overtime Pay?

 The FLSA details those partial exemptions for employers to rely on to avoid having to pay overtime pay to certain employees in specific industries.
 Employees who are presently engaged in specified operations related to agricultural commodities or employers who are involved in the distribution of bulk petroleum are able to avail themselves of the partial overtime exemptions.
-In addition, hospitals are allow to adopt with agreement from their employees a work arrangement in which employees can amend the usual 7-day work week to account for a new 14-day work week, which would double the work period hours to 80 hours in order to avail themselves of the partial exemption.
+In addition, hospitals are allowed to adopt, with agreement from their employees, a work arrangement in which employees can amend the usual seven-day work week to account for a new 14-day work week, which would double the work period hours to 80 hours in order to avail themselves of the partial exemption.
 Lastly, employees who decide to attend non-job related training must receive their regularly stated hours for the time spent in training.

-If you need help understanding what the Fair Labor Standards Act did, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts on the top 5 percent to its site.
+If you need help understanding what the Fair Labor Standards Act, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent to its site.
 Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.